Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Made good time, too.
 Might treat the family tonight, take ‘em to a movie or something.
 That new flick with the robot and his pet dog looked pretty good.
 Yeah.
 Maybe call up ‘Horse and check if he wanted to bring his spawn down, too.
 Might as well make it a thing.
 Fuck knew he didn’t see ‘Horse enough these days…

 All those plans went out the window at a ping from his phone, though.
 Colonel Costello tellin’ the whole team to be on standby tonight, which meant *somethin’* had just started tricklin’ down from on high.
 Freya wasn’t gonna be happy, but…well.
 Nothin’ he could do about that right now.
-He’d make it up later with a night in, give her exactly what she wanted---even if it was cuddles and quiet.
+He’d make it up later with a night in, give her exactly what she wanted - even if it was cuddles and quiet.
 Probably not but hey!
 He could fake being a gentleman sometimes.

 He just hoped it wasn’t the brass wasting their time again.
 But by the itching in his knuckles, he somehow knew…